chronicleworks/chronicle/docs/docs/recording_provenance.md

 ## Immutability

 Chronicle provenance is immutable.
-Once entered you cannot contradict it, only add additional provenance.
+Once recorded you cannot contradict it - only add additional provenance.

 ## Open world model